Smarandii/text_to_clapperboard_image_bot/README.md

 ## Telegram bot for automatic picture generation:
-- this bot can help students from @GITR to create their "movie firecracker" image
+- this bot can help students from [@GITR](https://gitr.ru/) to create their "movie clapperboard" image

 ## Usage:
 - send 5 comma separated words to bot